RudeZwloki7/terraform-provider-rockitcloud/website/docs/r/backup_selection.html.markdown

 These attributes are currently unsupported:

 * `condition` - A list of conditions that you define to assign resources to your backup plans using tags.
 Always empty.
-* `iam_role_arn` -  The Amazon Resource Name (ARN) of the role used for authentication when the resource is backed up (not implemented, added to ensure compatibility with AWS).
+* `iam_role_arn` -  The Amazon Resource Name (ARN) of the role used for authentication when the resource is backed up.
 Always `""`.
-* `not_resources` - An array of strings that either contain Amazon Resource Names (ARNs) or match patterns of resources to exclude from a backup plan.
+* `not_resources` - An array of strings that contains either Amazon Resource Names (ARNs) or match patterns of resources to be excluded from a backup plan.
 Always empty.
 * `selection_tag` - Tag-based conditions used to specify a set of resources to assign to a backup plan.
 Always empty.

 ## Import